-Silica scales are found to some extent in all geothermal installations but by maintaining the temperature above the solubility level for amorphous silica (the non-crystalline form of silica), the scaling rate is very low and thus this is one of the design criteria for most geothermal plants.
-In the reservoir, the silica concentration is usually in equilibrium with quartz, the crystalline form of silica.
-Once the water starts to boil and cool down, the silica concentration in the water increases.
-The water immediately becomes quartz supersaturated but no quartz precipitates are formed because of the slow formation of quartz crystals.
-Silica scales are first formed when the amorphous silica solubility curve is passed (Figure 1).
-Looking at these two curves it is clear where the "window of opportunity" lies for operating the geothermal plants without silica scaling.
-It is the temperature vs. concentration area between the quartz and amorphous curves that is "safe" from scaling.
-This means in practice that only some 25% of the water can be converted into steam without the danger of silica scales, almost independently of the temperature of the resource.
-A silica "rule of thumb" may say that it is only possible to cool the water by some 100°C without scaling.
-Reservoir water of 240°C has thus to be separated above 140°C to avoid scaling and conversely a reservoir of 290°C separated above 190°C. For this reason it is not of greatest importance that the reservoir temperature be as high as possible.
-The higher the reservoir temperature the higher the temperature of reinjected water needs to be!
+Silica scales are found to some extent in all geothermal installations but by maintaining the temperature above the solubility level for amorphous silica (the non-crystalline form of silica), the scaling should not occur and thus this is one of the design criteria for most geothermal plants.
+In this way the high-pressure separator will not scale, nor the reinjection pipeline, assuming that the so called "hot-injection" method is used.
+In the reservoir before the fluid is extracted, the silica concentration is usually in equilibrium with quartz, the crystalline form of silica.
+Once the water starts to boil and cool down, the silica concentration in the water increases due to the steam loss.
+The water immediately becomes quartz supersaturated but quartz precipitates are not formed because of the slow growth of quartz crystals.
+Silica scales are first formed when the amorphous silica solubility curve is passed (Figure 2).
+Looking at these two curves it is clear that the "window of opportunity" for operating the geothermal plants free of silica scaling lies between the quartz and amorphous curves.
+This means in practice that only some 25% of the water can be converted by "flashing" into steam from liquid dominated reservoirs without the danger of silica scales, almost independently of the temperature of the resource (flashing= rapid conversion of water into steam).
+A silica "rule of thumb" may say that it is only possible to cool the water by some 100°C without the risk of scaling.
+Reservoir water of 240°C has thus to be separated above 140°C to avoid scaling.
+For this reason it is not of as great importance as one might think that the reservoir temperature be as high as possible, because the higher the reservoir temperature, the higher the temperature of reinjected water needs to be that puts a lid on the thermal efficiency.